 But let’s return to Mother Nature’s design laboratory.
-She was frustrated at the enormous wastage of the design of our reptilian ancestors.
+She was frustrated at the enormous wastage of reptilian design.
 They give birth to large numbers of tiny babies, hoping desperately that a few would survive.
 Hundreds, even thousands, would die before reaching adulthood.
-The adults lived isolated, lonely lives, surviving on their individual skills.
-She challenged the team to improve on this design.
+The adults lived isolated lives, surviving on their individual skills.

 Although the social advance was easy to picture, the underlying biological design was far more complicated to achieve.